d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 that agrees with that labeling.
 For example, linear models on $d$-dimensional inputs have VC dimension $d+1$.
-It's easy to see that a line can assign any possible labeling to three points in two dimensions, but not to four.
+It is easy to see that a line can assign any possible labeling to three points in two dimensions, but not to four.
 Unfortunately, the theory tends to be